bhu1735/PLL_Sky130/README.md

 ![image](https://user-images.githubusercontent.com/88243788/127941038-b134be74-5562-4043-92b5-d9328c77a723.png)

 2) Magic-> We need to git clone the source code from opendesigncircuit.com (to ensure proper integration of tool with Skywater130nm PDK).
+The file needed for magic tool is sky130A.tech.
 Then we install the dependencies followed by Magic tool.
 The following commands are used for this process:
    - sudo apt-get update && sudo apt-get upgrade
    - git clone git://opencircuitdesign.com/magic
    - sudo apt-get install csh